 Students learn online directly from the men and women who led processes of peace negotiation, human rights, transitional justice, peacebuilding and reconciliation in South Africa, Rwanda, Ireland, the Balkans and the Middle East.
 Click Here for more details and sign up below for the next cycle, starting in early 2015!

-Launched in September 2014 in partnership with the US Institute of Peace, this program brings together leading journalists and new media experts to train 100 Middle Eastern youth in journalism techniques, new media, photojournalism and mobile activism.
-In a region where media is too often a tool for nationalism, division and fear, YaLa’s citizen journalism graduates will be empowered to tell a different kind of Middle Eastern story.
+The YaLa Academy’s Aileen Getty School of Citizen Journalism brings together leading journalists and new media experts to train 100 Middle Eastern youth per semester in basic journalism techniques, photo- and video-journalism and mobile activism.
+Building off a program launched in 2014 in partnership with the U.S. Institute of Peace, the program is a unique online program focused on new media communication and peacebuilding.
+In a region where media is too often a tool for nationalism, division and fear, YaLa citizen journalists will be empowered to tell a different kind of Middle Eastern story.

-Applications are now being accepted for the Spring 2015 program, apply by clicking here.
+Applications are now being accepted for the Fall 2015 program, apply by clicking here.

 The MENA Leaders for Change Program, sponsored by the U.S. State Department.
 This intensive program for emerging peace leaders consisted of online training and face-to-face workshops in collaboration with the US Institute of Peace, Vanderbilt University and the Harvard Program on Negotiation.
 Over the course of two years (four semesters), a total of 330 young leaders from the MENA region participated in the program: